 - Electric Six's biggest hit "Gay Bar" was reportedly inspired by mishearing the lyrics to DEVO's "Girl U Want" when the speakers were too loud.
-Somehow, "She's just the girl, the girl you want" because "She's just the girl in a gay bar".
+Somehow, "She's just the girl, the girl you want" became "She's just the girl in a gay bar".
 So then they decided to write a song that was actually about a gay bar.

 - The chorus from the Linkin Park song When They Come for Me was usually misheard by fans as "Try the Ketchup, motherfucker!"
 Achieved Memetic Mutation with a community t-shirt with Mike Shinoda in a butler outfit carrying a bottle of ketchup on a silver platter.